sydneyireland24/HellWorld/README.md

 ## Accomplishments that we're proud of
 I cannot believe I got one attempt at printing "Hello World!" to take on average 32.17 seconds.
+As seen in my IEEE formatted paper, statistically, the time it would take for this program to run successfully would be 4.858 * 10^17  years (see paper for calculations).
+That is well beyond my lifetime. and the lifetime of the known universe probably.

 ## What we learned
 Human curiosity and the motivation of enjoyment are quite the fire starters for making such a convoluted project.